Detection of avoided crossings by fidelity: The Fidelity measure

-which generalizes the above 2$\times$2-model and contains already features of more complex systems.
+which generalizes the above 2$\times$2-model.
 Fig.~\ref{fig:tripleAC} shows that the fidelity change, defined in Eq.~(\ref{eq:fidchange}), is able to detect and to distinguish two nearby ACs in this system.
-Furthermore it resembles specific features of an AC in the shape of its peak, i.e., depending on the coupling $g$, $S_n(\lambda)$ shows a narrow peak of height $S(\lambda=0)=1/(8g^2)$.
+Furthermore it reflects specific features of an AC in the shape of its peak, i.e., depending on the coupling $g$, $S_n(\lambda)$ shows a narrow peak of height $S(\lambda=0)=1/(8g^2)$.

-We see already in this simple example that the renormalized curvature captures the form of the fidelity change $S_n(\lambda)$ close to an AC, with deviations arising from the admixture of a further level, which first and foremost effects the local curvature, i.e., the numerator in Eq.~(\ref{eq:curvature}).
-But it also demonstrates that the fidelity change $S(\lambda)$ itself is still effective in detecting and characterizing the ACs. \\ {\em Application to complex systems.}~--~A highly dense spectrum with many and possibly overlapping avoided crossings is encountered in quantum chaotic systems as described by Random Matrix Theory (RMT)~\cite{Haake}.
-A prime example having such a dense complex spectrum is the combination of two random matrices drawn from the Gaussian orthogonal ensemble~(GOE)~\cite{Haake}
+We see already in this simple example that the renormalized curvature captures the form of the fidelity change $S_n(\lambda)$ close to an AC, with deviations arising from the admixture of a further level, which first and foremost affects the local curvature, i.e., the numerator in Eq.~(\ref{eq:curvature}).
+But it also demonstrates that the fidelity change $S(\lambda)$ itself is still effective in detecting and characterizing the ACs.